ibm-cloud-docs/mas-ms/ssp.md

 ![SSP-Main-Page](images/SSP-Main-Page.png "SSP-Main-Page"){: caption=""}

+Self Service Portal URL: https://devops.maximo.com

-The purpose of the Self-Service Portal is to empower our clients to execute selected services in both production and non-production environments.
+The purpose of the Self-Service Portal is to empower our clients to access and execute selected services in both production and non-production environments.
 These pre-selected tasks can be run immediately or scheduled for a future time.

 The Self-Service Portal is comprised of two main parts, the Access Management Tool for administering Access Requests, and the Self-Service Automation for submitting Service Requests to run against assets.